-The vision for a Doncaster Skills Profile is to provide a digital tool for capturing and evidencing the skills described above, in addition to wider achievements and experiences.
-Whilst it is clear from early work with education providers that a process of training and development would be needed, there is an appetite to offer learners a wider breadth of learning experiences and the opportunity to evidence these skills in order to share with others - teachers, mentors, for job applications or admissions to further or higher education.
+The vision for a Doncaster Skills Profile is to provide a digital tool for capturing and evidencing the skills described above, in addition to wider achievements, qualifications and experiences.
+Whilst it is clear from early work with education providers that a process of training and development would be needed, there is an appetite to offer learners a wider breadth of learning experiences and the opportunity to evidence the skills gained in order to share with others - teachers, mentors, for job applications or admissions to further or higher education.

 Many education providers in Doncaster have already begun to embed different skills frameworks across their curriculum and assessment processes, and these provide exciting examples of what can be achieved.
-(See Case Studies below in Section 5 for more information.)

-Beyond curriculum and assessment, the Doncaster Skills framework also provides the opportunity for education providers across the City to select specific skills and link these to the wider school/college culture, embedding across organisational processes such as teacher recruitment and staff development to ensure that skills and knowledge are integrated across school and college processes as well as curriculum areas.
+Beyond curriculum and assessment, the Doncaster Skills framework also provides the opportunity for education providers across the city to select specific skills and link these to the wider school/college culture, embedding across organisational processes such as teacher recruitment and staff development to ensure that skills and knowledge are integrated across school and college processes as well as curriculum areas.

-Informal learning and education providers can also align their activities and events towards cultivating these explicit skills, for example through Remake Learning and other community learning initiatives.
+Informal learning and education providers can also align their activities and events towards cultivating these explicit skills, for example through Remake Learning Days and other community learning initiatives.
 See: https://remakelearningdays.org/doncaster-uk/